 - Conversational, chat-like feedback forms

-- Forms and feedback data can be shared with your team
+- Forms and feedback data can easily be shared with your team

 - Control who has access to your feedback reports and in what way (i.e. viewing, editing, etc.)